Are your speaker cables ‘Audiophile’ Grade?

 Where are your materials made and sourced?

 The speaker wire we use it manufactured in Australia by Tycab and purchased from local electrical wholesalers.
 Our banana plugs are sourced locally by Australian owned and run businesses.
-We proudly use Space Hi-Fi for our standard banana plugs and spade plugs.
+We proudly use Space Hi-Fi for our standard banana plugs and spade plugs when available.

 We do use various heatshrinks purchased from a local retailers.
 While some of these are not Australian made, they are RoHS certified (free from hazardous substances).